 1. Most Commuting Songs are Easy to Dance To

 According to dictionary.com, danceable means something “appropriate or conducive to dancing” and that’s exactly what your morning songs should be.
 When it comes to danceability, on a scale from 0 to 1.0, commuting songs have an average score of 0.6.

 Feeling groggy in the morning?
 A good danceable song can cure it.
 Australian scientists have recently discovered that melodic dance tunes help you wake faster and easier.
 They increase attention, cognition, and arousal, making you feel less groggy in the process.

 2. High Energy Songs Will Help You Energize

-What you need more than a boost of energy in the morning?
+What do you need more than a boost of energy in the morning?
 That’s why most of us can’t keep our eyelids up before we have a sip of coffee in the morning.
-The fact that people like high energy songs in the morning isn’t a surprise.
+The fact that people like high-energy songs in the morning isn’t a surprise.
 Commuting songs have an average energy score of 0.66.

 3. Up-tempo Songs Make the Commute Shorter

 In the morning, no one’s up for a slow jam.
 BPM stands for “Beats Per Minute.”
 The measure was originally used to determine heart rate, but it works for music perfectly too.
 An average commuting song has a BPM of 122 beats per minute.